 Looking back at how I learnt English, it strikes me that there is a powerful way of getting used to reading novels in a foreign language, namely to reread something you have already read before and like a lot, but now you read in the target language.

-We have perhaps left the times when comprehensible input was a buzzword, but it’s still a useful concept when talking about listening and reading.
-Simply put, it means that you have to understand what you read in order to benefit from it (input should neither be too easy nor too hard, but just above the level of the student).
+We have perhaps left the times when comprehensible input was a buzzword, but it’s still a powerful concept when talking about listening and reading.
+Simply put, it means that you benefit most when you understand most of what you read or listen to, which will enable you both to solidify what you already know, but also to easily learn the few things you didn’t know.
+Please read this article for more about comprehension-based learning and teaching.

-There are many ways of making incomprehensible input comprehensible.
-As independent language learners, we can’t really make use of some common methods such as creating word lists, creating interesting preparation tasks, substituting difficult words for easier ones and so on, because they typically require a teacher.
-However, one very effective way of reducing the difficulty of a text in Chinese is if you’re already familiar with the content.
+As independent language learners, though, we can’t really make use of some common methods such as creating word lists, creating interesting preparation tasks, substituting difficult words for easier ones and so on, because they typically require a teacher.
+However, one very effective way of reducing the difficulty of a text in Chinese is to be already familiar with it before you start.

 Not ready for a novel yet?